wbbradley/ace/README.md

   - [ ] avl tree
   - [ ] link defs are not yet functional
 - [ ] decide on `with` (Python) / `using`(`dispose`) (C#) / 'defer' (Golang) style syntax for deterministic destruction
-- [ ] Use DIBuilder to add line-level debugging information
 - [ ] Rework debug logging to filter based on taglevels, rather than just one global level (to enable debugging particular parts more specifically)
-- [ ] enable linking to variadic functions (like printf)
+- [ ] Enable linking to variadic functions (like printf)
+- [x] Check for duplicate bound function instantiations deeper within function instantiation
+- [x] Change := to be let by default
 - [x] (un)signed integers
   - [x] write a C integer promotion compatibility test as part of test framework
   - [x] integers as a type with parameterized number of bits and whether to use